awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 ### Optional Lambda function permissions<a name="smaa-api-actions-optional"></a>

-Your Lambda function might need permission to describe your AWS Secrets Manager secret or your AWS Key Management Service \(AWS KMS\) [customer managed customer master key \(CMK\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk), or to access your virtual private cloud \(VPC\)\.
+Your Lambda function might need these permissions:
++ Describe your AWS Secrets Manager secret
++ Access your AWS Key Management Service \(AWS KMS\) customer managed key
++ Access your Amazon Virtual Private Cloud \(Amazon VPC\)

 #### Secrets Manager and AWS KMS permissions<a name="smaa-api-actions-vpc"></a>

 If your Apache Kafka users access your Kafka brokers over the internet, you must specify a Secrets Manager secret\.
-Your Lambda function might need permission to describe your Secrets Manager secret or to decrypt your AWS KMS customer managed CMK\.
+Your Lambda function might need permission to describe your Secrets Manager secret or to decrypt your AWS KMS customer managed key\.
 To access these resources, your function's [execution role](lambda-intro-execution-role.md) must have the following permissions:
 + [secretsmanager:GetSecretValue](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html)
 + [kms:Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html)